canonical/spark-client-snap/docs/tutorial/t-spark-monitoring.md

 aws s3api put-object --bucket spark-tutorial --key spark-events/ # / at the end is requied
 ```

-Now, let's deploy the Spark History Server charm in our Juju model.
+Now, let's deploy the [`spark-history-server-k8s`](https://github.com/canonical/spark-history-server-k8s-operator) charm in our Juju model.

 ```bash
 juju deploy spark-history-server-k8s -n1 --channel 3.4/stable
 ```

 Spark History Server needs to connect to the S3 bucket for it to be able to read the event logs.
-This integration is provided to Spark History server charm by the `s3-integrator` charm.
+This integration is provided to Spark History server charm by the [`s3-integrator`](https://github.com/canonical/s3-integrator) charm.
 Let's deploy `s3-integrator` charm, configure it and integrate it with `spark-history-server-k8s`.

 ```bash
 # Deploy s3-integrator